jreiche/aeo_radar/3_1_Sentinel_1_Visualisation_and_RGB_generation.md

 print('Entire collection of Sentinel-1 images: ', s1_collection);
 ```

-To get a better understanding of GEE and the data structure look at the ImageCollection “Entire collection of Sentinel-1 images”.
+To get a better understanding of GEE and the data structure look at the ImageCollection “_Entire collection of Sentinel-1 images_”.
 This ImageCollection should be printed in the console on the top right after running the script (Fig. 1).

 ![fig](/figures/figure_04.png)
 <sub>Figure 1.
 Sentinel-1 ImageCollection in the console of GEE. </sub>